scottaxcell/node-ts-boilerplate/README.md

-# Node.js TypeScript Boilerplate
+# Node.js TypeScript Application Boilerplate

-Node.js application template with Docker, TypeScript, Eslint, and Prettier
+Bare bones Node.js application template with Docker, TypeScript, Eslint, and Prettier configurations.

+## Usage

+Initialize your GitHub repository with the same directory structure and files using the ```Use this template``` feature.

 ## How this template was created